Gravitational Optomechanics: Photon-Matter Entanglement via Graviton Exchange

-In this paper we will investigate the quantum counter-part of the classical light-deflection effect with a matter-wave and a photonic system, and show that it leads to matter-photon entanglement as long as we assume that the gravitational field is a quantum entity.
-We will first describe the schematic setup for the photon-matter interaction and highlight how entanglement can arise from a quantum interaction but not from a classical interaction (Sec.~\ref{sec:blueprint}).
-In the appendix we will show the computation within the context of effective field theory of perturbative quantum gravity.
-We will also write down the effective scattering potential resulting from this process focussing on the static limit.
-We will then proceed with the quantisation of the potential, by promoting the spatial fluctuations of the mechanical oscillator and the Fourier modes of the electromagnetic field to operators (Sec.~\ref{sec:optomechanical}).
-We will find that the gravitationally induced quantum mechanical Hamiltonian for the photon-matter system is a cubic interaction reminscent of the familiar coupling found in cavity optomechanics.
-We will consider the initial state of a mechanical oscillator to be its (coherent) ground state $\ket{0}$ and the initial state of the photon to be a coherent state $\vert\alpha\rangle$, and estimate the gravitationally induced matter-photon entanglement using linear entropy (Sec. \ref{sec:ent}).
-Importantly, the quantum light-bending effect can distinguish between spin-2 and the spin-0 gravitons thus providing a method to distinguish between perturbative quantum gravity and quantized Nordstr\"{o}m gravity~\cite{N1,N2,N3}.
-We conclude by considering a ring cavity of radius $1m$ placed around a 10kg nanohertz mechanical oscillator and show that the resulting linear entropy is of order unity by using the intensities already available using a petawatt laser source.
+In this work we will investigate the quantum counter-part of the classical light-deflection effect with a matter-wave and a photonic system, and show that it leads to matter-photon entanglement as long as we assume that the gravitational field is a quantum entity.
+We will find that the gravitationally induced quantum mechanical Hamiltonian for the photon-matter system is a cubic interaction reminiscent of the familiar coupling found in cavity optomechanics.
+We will consider the initial state of a mechanical oscillator to be its (coherent) ground state $\ket{0}$ and the initial state of the photon to be a coherent state $\vert\alpha\rangle$, and estimate the gravitationally induced matter-photon entanglement using linear entropy.